 The crux of the serpent’s argument to freely eat, “from any tree,” harbors a much deeper issue.
 Satan offers a way to access power outside the authority of God, or God’s plan, an offer to operate under a different authority, which would be each person’s own—you become a god (in your own right) once you step outside of God.*

 The seduction is more than standing up to authority as questioning youth is wont to do, but represents a shift into a different color of consciousness.
 The serpent offers ease of accomplishment, results without effort, and a deal too good to be true.
 ‘All you have to do is eat this,’ he promises, ‘and you can have what God keeps from you.’
-The previous statement is divisive, not a wholeness pathway then developed through measured steps, which would describe the teaching of the Way.
+The previous statement is divisive, not a wholeness pathway then developed through measured steps, which would describe the early teachings and religions of man, and priesthood training.

 Satan is associated with the serpent (not a snake) and the dragon, or sea dragon (Tiamat, feminine).
 He is reptilian (water).